Positive Modal Logic Beyond Distributivity: Introduction

-These spaces provide duality for meet-semilatices via clopen filters.
-Recall that an Esakia space is a Priestley space where for every clopen upsets $U$ and $V$ the Heyting implication $U\to V$ is also a clopen upset (a more standard condition equivalent to the former states that ${\downarrow}U$ is clopen for every clopen $U$).
-In analogy with this an HMS space is a \emph{Lattice space} if for every clopen filters $U$ and $V$ their join in the lattice of filters (the least filter containing $U$ and $V$), i.e.~$\{x \mid x\geq a\wedge b$ for $a\in U$ and $b\in V\}$ is a clopen filter.
+Our approach is analogous to the one of Esakia duality for Heyting algebras.
+Recall that an Esakia space is a Priestley space where for every pair of clopen upsets $U$ and $V$ the Heyting implication $U \to V$ is also a clopen upset (this is sometimes formulated as the equivalent condition that ${\downarrow}U$ is clopen for every clopen $U$)~\cite{Esa74, Esakia-book85}.
+In analogy with this, an HMS space is said to be a \emph{lattice space} if the join in the lattice of filters of every pair $U$ and $V$ of clopen filters (i.e.~$\{x \mid x\geq a\wedge b$ for some $a\in U$ and $b\in V\}$) is also a clopen filter.

+We extend this duality to modal lattices in the signature with two unary modalities, $\Box$ and $\Diamond$.
+More precisely, by a modal lattice we understand a lattice with a top element $\top$ and two modalities related via Dunn's axiom $\Diamond x \wedge \Box y \leq \Diamond(x \wedge y)$ \cite{Dun95} and satisfying the equations $\Box \top \thickapprox \Diamond \top \thickapprox \top$.
+Furthermore, while $\Box$ will be assumed to distribute over finite meets, we require $\Diamond$ to be merely monotone.
+A similar phenomenon in the context of modal intuitionistic logic has been investigated in \cite{Koj12}.
+Despite the asymmetry between $\Box$ and $\Diamond$, on the dual side these modalities are interpreted via a binary relation in the standard way.

-This also allows us to define a new Kripke like semantics for positive logics.
-The analogue of a Kripke frame is a meet-semilattice and formulas are interpreted as filters.
-This new semantics is a generalisation of the team semantics of \cite{Hodges97} and of the modal information semantics of \cite{vB22}.
+This duality allows us to define a new relational semantics for weak positive modal logics in which the analogue of a Kripke frame is a meet-semilattice with an extra relation.
+The meet gives rise to a partial order, so these frames can be viewed as bi-relational frames where the relations satisfy certain conditions.
+Formulae are interpreted as filters, disjunction is interpreted as the least filter generated by the interpretation of each disjunct, and modalities are interpreted in the standard way.
+This new semantics can be seen as a generalisation of the team semantics of~\cite{Hodges97} and of the modal information semantics of~\cite{vB22,Knu22}.